Slovjak movement: Rise and golden age

 The first literary work to be written in Slovjak was published in 1844.

 In the 1860s, József Répánszky, pastor of Enyicke (Haniska) was the first who proposed the use of Slovjak in the local education.
 Répánszky requested the Ministry of Religion and the Ministry of Education to publish school books in the local dialect because students didn't understand the literary Slovak language.
 In the next decade, the use of Slovjak in the regional education and in the Roman Catholic and Evangelical churches became standard.

 Slovak nationalists heavily opposed the support of the government from the beginning.
 Pastor Jonáš Záborský was the first to speak against the new movement.
 He called it dangerous for the Slovak people and accused the Hungarians of trying to "cut them to a hundred pieces".
 However, the following decades represented the golden age of the language.
 Many Slovjak books were published in Upper Hungary and the USA, and an independent newspaper titled Naša Zastava ("Our Flag") was published in 1907, edited by István Dessewffy.

-Gejza Zsebránczky, one of the Eastern Slovjak thinkers deemed the literary Slovak works—even cathechisms—dangerous for the national consciousness of the local people.
+Gejza Zsebránczky, one of the Eastern Slovjak thinkers, deemed the literary Slovak works—even catechisms—dangerous for the national consciousness of the local people.
 He stated that they should have writings in their own language and should be able to write as they speak.
 Similar views were held by another man, Š. Lessko, who stated "we don't need Slovak grammar, every man in Šariš is the grammar himself".
 He professed in the newspaper Eperjesi Lapok "the main aspiration of my whole life was neglection of grammar in the Šariš dialect and the sustainance of the clean Šariš dialect".